GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
+> ### The most important single aspect of software development is to be clear about what you are trying to build.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Bjarne Stroustrup*

 ---
 ## 🏎 Quick Facts